apache/beam/learning/tour-of-beam/learning-content/IO/text-io/text-io-local-write/description.md

 ```
 {{end}}
 It is important to note that the `Read` and `Write` methods only read and write to local file systems and not the distributed file systems like **HDFS**, **GCS**, **S3** etc.

+### Playground exercise

+You can write `PCollection` to a file.
+Use `DoFn` to generate numbers and write them down by filtering.